tg222eu/CertCTF2023/README.md

 *****Picture 2******

 Found the original photo on the internet.
-A cmp indicate there is no difference between the original and the CTF file
+A cmp indicate there is no difference between the original and the CTF file.
+Higly likely that there is no flag in this file

 ------foremost------